The Timeline of Christ’s Passion

 Saturday Afternoon – Jesus resurrected from the dead.
-This was 72 hours after He died and was buried.
+This was three days and three nights after He died and was buried.
 Most Jewish people would have been at synagogue or resting at home.

 Saturday Evening – “Now on the first day of the week, Mary Magdalene went early, while it was still dark, to the tomb, and saw the stone taken away from the tomb.
 2 Therefore she ran and came to Simon Peter, and to the other disciple whom Jesus loved, and said to them, ‘They have taken away the Lord out of the tomb, and we don’t know where they have laid him!’
 Mary came to the Tomb and found it empty.
 She ran to tell Peter and John.
 They ran to the tomb to see that it was empty” (John 20:1-2).

 Recall that Biblical days begin and end at sunset.
 Therefore, early on the first day of the week while it was still dark would have been just after sunset on Saturday.
 As soon as the Sabbath ended they went to the Tomb.
 It was empty.